Shoowa/vamos/README.md

 _/metrics/metrics.go_ and scraped on the endpoint _/metrics_.
 The package captures go runtime metrics, e.g., *go_threads*, *go_goroutines*, etc.[^m2]

-A convenient function for creating a Counter and registering it is available for the downstream consumer of this library.
+A convenient function for creating a Counter and registering it is available to the downstream consumer of this library.
 Simply provide a name and description for the Counter.
 ```go